rokobo/market-research-project/README.md

 To prevent possibly having a large AWS bill, the data being sent out of EC2 must be minimized.
 To achieve this:

 1. Clientside callbacks were used because they do not send or receive data from the EC2 server.
-Some functions still had to be server callbacks because they either need to send data or need to create components dynamically (although I imagine it is possible to do this through clientside callbacks).
+Some functions still had to be server callbacks because they need to send data from the server.
 2. `dash_auth` was used to prevent page load and minimize data sent out from the server to people who are not involved in the project.
 Considerations about the user/password duo is explained in the next section.
+3. Administration pages receive a secondary password stored in the `.env` file under the `ADM_PASSWORD` key.
-3. One common mistake when creating callbacks in dash is not understanding the order in which the callbacks are called.
+4. One common mistake when creating callbacks in dash is not understanding the order in which the callbacks are called.
 Sometimes they are not even constant.
 One way to handle this is to use dummy inputs and outputs.
 If only one function outputs to a dummy container, then you can use as an input for a callback you want executed later.

 ## Configuration files